Emile Berliner

 Emile Berliner (born Emil Berliner; May 20, 1851 – August 3, 1929) was a German-American inventor and businessman who invented the lateral-cut flat disc record, also known as a "gramophone record," used with a gramophone.
-He founded the United States Gramophone Company in 1894; The Gramophone Company in London, England, in 1898; Deutsche Grammophon in Hanover, Germany, in 1898; and Berliner Gram-o-phone Company of Canada in Montreal in 1899 (chartered in 1904).
-Berliner also invented what was probably the first radial aircraft engine (1908), a helicopter (1919), and acoustical tiles (1920s).
+He founded the United States Gramophone Company in 1894.

 Early life

 Berliner was born in Hanover, Germany, in 1851 into a Jewish merchant family.
 He completed an apprenticeship to become a merchant, as was family tradition.
 While his real hobby was invention, he worked as an accountant to make ends meet.
 To avoid being drafted in the Franco-Prussian War, Berliner migrated to the United States of America in 1870 with a friend of his father's, in whose shop he worked in Washington, D.C.
 He moved to New York and, living off temporary work such as a paper route and cleaning bottles, he studied physics at night at the Cooper Union Institute.